stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: Ai Wars & The Metacrisis.md

-so i like this. i'm in agreement with it. i think we've just been using different terminology. you and i both know that when you, in many ways, how to say this, an evolution of cultural worldview and values adequate to steward the power of exponential technology in non-catastrophic or non-dystopic ways is happening in some areas, but a regress is also happening in some areas. right? there is increasing left-right polarization. i thought you were going to say there's a regress happening like in demand.
+so i like this. i'm in agreement with it. i think we've just been using different terminology. you and i both know that when you, in many ways, how to say this, an evolution of cultural worldview and values adequate to steward the power of [[exponential tech|exponential technology]] in non-catastrophic or non-dystopic ways is happening in some areas, but a regress is also happening in some areas. right? there is increasing left-right polarization. i thought you were going to say there's a regress happening like in demand.
 [12569](https://www.youtube.com/watch?v=g7WtcTATa2U&t=12569.75s)